wilkos-dans/notify-documentation/webroot/content/patterns/acknowledgement/_index.md

 ---
-title: Acknowledgement
+title: Acknowledgements
 date: "2021-03-08"
 weight: 2
-description: "This pattern is used to *acknowledge* an *offer* activity, indicating acceptance or otherwise."
+description: "This group of patterns is used to *acknowledge* an *offer* activity, indicating acceptance or otherwise."
 ---